Custom Website Development vs Template 2026 – Honest Comparison

 The truth behind the cost — 5-year comparison

 Most executives compare day-zero pricing.
-That’s a mistake.
-Look at 5-year totals instead.
+That is a mistake.
+Look at the 5-year totals.

 Template (WordPress + premium theme) — 5-year cost model